• Home

 Plan Ahead

-Get the filling ready up to two days ahead: Prepare the potato-pea filling, let it cool down completely, and then put it in the fridge in a container that won’t let air in.
-Let it cool to room temperature before putting it together and cooking it.
+Get the filling ready up to two days ahead: Prepare the potato-pea filling, let it cool completely, then refrigerate it in an airtight container.
+Cool to room temperature before assembling and cooking.

-Prepare ahead of time: You can shape the samosas up to four hours before you cook them.
+Prepare ahead of time: You can shape the 4sas up to 4 hours before giving them.
 Place on a baking sheet lined with parchment paper, cover with plastic wrap, and chill until ready to cook.

 How to Use the Freezer

 Put uncooked samosas in the freezer: Put the shaped, uncooked samosas on a baking sheet in a single layer.
-Put in the freezer until solid (about 2 hours), then move to a bag that can go in the freezer.
+Put in the freezer until solid (about 2 transfers), in a freezer-safe bag.
 You can freeze it for up to three months.

 Cook from frozen: No need to thaw!
 No matter how you cook it, add 2 to 3 minutes.
 You can fry at a lower temperature (325°F) or bake at a higher temperature (375°F) for 20 to 25 minutes.